FIN392/Batch/How to/Get local date and time.md

-# Get local date and time
+# Get local date and time in format 'yyyymmddhhmmss.ffffff+mmm'
 ```batch
 FOR /F "TOKENS=*" %%a IN ('WMIC OS GET LocalDateTime /VALUE ^| FIND "="') DO @SET "%%a"
 ECHO %LocalDateTime%